Noise-Agnostic Quantum Error Mitigation with Data Augmented Neural Models: Results

 Our model works for quantum processes beyond the circuit model.
 It applies to, for example, the dynamics of physical systems.
-In this section, we delve into the challenge of error mitigation within the domain of spin-system dynamics, which is fundamental to various applications in quantum physics and materials science.
+In this section, we delve into the challenge of error mitigation within the domain of many-body dynamics, which is fundamental to various applications in quantum physics and materials science.

 Here, our focus is on the dynamics of a 50-qubit quantum system with an Ising Hamiltonian $H_{\text{Ising}}$, descirbed in Eqn.~\ref{eqn:Ising}.
 We consider the whole system's evolution for time $t$, given as $U=\exp(-\textit{i} H_{\text{Ising}} t)$.
 This specific process is characterized by the following parameters: $J=1$, $g=2$, and a time duration of $t=5$.
 For the initial states involved in this Ising Hamiltonian evolution, we have selected the ground states of the Ising model, varying $J$ within the range $[-2, 2]$, while keeping $g$ constant at $1$.
 To simulate these processes, we employ a combination of two powerful techniques: the density matrix renormalization group (DMRG)~\cite{white1992density} and time-evolving block decimation (TEBD)~\cite{white2004real, daley2004time}.
 In this setup, noise is introduced after the completion of the unitary quantum process.
 Specifically, we evaluate our model's performance under two distinct noise models: phase damping and amplitude damping channels.
 For the set of measurements $\mathcal{M}$, we also consider all two-qubit Pauli measurements on nearest-neighbor qubits.
 The results, corresponding to different values of $g$ in the input states, are presented in Figure~\ref{fig:dynamics}.
 We can observe that both our model and ZNE have achieved nearly perfect mitigation, as evidenced by the MAE between the mitigated expectation values and the ground-truth values, which are close to zero.
-It is important to highlight that ZNE relies on precise knowledge of the noise levels corresponding to the noisy measurement data, whereas our DAEM model does not have this requirement.
+We conjecture the reason for the nearly perfect performance of ZNE in this experiment is that no SPAM errors have been introduced.
+This makes the actual measurement expectation values decay quadratically with respect to the noise parameters, perfectly fitting the ansatz of ZNE.
+It is important to highlight that ZNE relies on precise knowledge of the noise parameters corresponding to the noisy measurement data, whereas our DAEM model does not have this requirement.
 CDR is a technique tailored for quantum circuits, and therefore, it cannot be employed to mitigate errors in spin-system dynamics.